Convergence of a finite volume scheme and dissipative measure-valued-strong stability for a hyperbolic-parabolic

 \subsection{State of the art}

-Equations \eqref{1.eq.A} with $\ker A$ nontrivial have been studied in the literature in special cases.
+Equations \eqref{1.eq.A} with nontrivial kernel of $A$ have been studied in the literature in special cases.
 The first work is \cite{BGHP85}, where the global existence of segregated solutions for two species in one space dimension with $a_{11}=a_{12}=1$ and $a_{21}=a_{22}=k>0$ was shown.
 This result relies on a change to mass variables.
 The analysis was generalized in \cite{BHIM12} to several space dimensions if $k=1$.
 The idea is to introduce new variables $w_1=u_1+u_2$ and $w_2=u_1/(u_1+u_2)$.
 It turns out that $w_1$ solves a porous-medium equation with quadratic nonlinearity and $w_2$ solves a transport equation, demonstrating the hyperbolic--parabolic nature of the system.
-The same idea was used in \cite{GPS19} for a related system, where $p_i(u)=(u_1+u_2)^\gamma$ for $\gamma>1$.
+The same idea was used in \cite{CFSS18} for a related system with general pressures $p_i$ and, employing different techniques, in \cite{GPS19} with $p_i(u)=(u_1+u_2)^\gamma$ for $\gamma>1$.
 Notice that the choice $k=1$ means that the corresponding velocity fields $\textsf{v}_i$ in~\eqref{1.eq.A} are independent of $i$, so that the motion of the two species is governed by a single velocity field.